An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Most surnames have experienced slight spelling changes.
 A son may not chose to spell his name the same way that his father did.
 Many were errors, many deliberate.
 During the early development of the French language, a person usually gave his version, phonetically, to a scribe, a priest, or a recorder.
 Prefixes or suffixes varied.
 They were optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, there a many spelling variations of the name Ruelas, including Rueil, Ruel, de Ruel, De Ruel, du Ruel, Du Ruel, Ruell, Ruelle, Ruelles, Desruelles, de Ruell, De Ruell, Rueil, Rueill, Roulier and many more.

-First found in Normandy where this eminent family held a family seat in the honor of the seigneurie of Launay.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where this eminent family held a family seat in the honor of the seigneurie of Launay.
 This north country family lived almost exclusively in the provinces of Normandy, Brittany, Picardy, Artois, and Flanders.

 This web page shows only a small excerpt of our Ruelas research.
 Another 117 words(8 lines of text) covering the year 1785 is included under the topic Early Ruelas History in all our PDF Extended History products.